Geometric design of roads: Sight distance

 Road geometry affects the sight distance available to the driver.
-Sight distance, in the context of road design, is defined as "the length of roadway ahead visible to the driver."[1]
+Sight distance, in the context of road design, is defined as "the length of roadway ahead visible to the driver".[1]
 Sight distance is how far a road user (usually a vehicle driver) can see before the line of sight is blocked by a hill crest, or an obstacle on the inside of a horizontal curve or intersection.
 Insufficient sight distance can adversely affect the safety or operations of a roadway or intersection.

 The sight distance needed for a given situation is the distance travelled during the two phases of a driving maneuver: perception-reaction time (PRT), and maneuver time (MT).
-Perception-reaction time is the time it takes for a road user to realize that a reaction is needed to a road condition, decided what maneuver is appropriate, and start the maneuver.
+Perception-reaction time is the time it takes for a road user to realize that a reaction is needed to a road condition, decide what maneuver is appropriate, and start the maneuver.
 Maneuver time is the time it takes to complete the maneuver.
 The distance driven during perception-reaction time and maneuver time is the sight distance needed.

 During highway design and traffic safety investigations, highway engineers compare the available sight distance to how much sight distance is needed for the situation.
 Depending on the situation, one of three types of sight distances will be used: